 If you wish to walk the Sufi path toward Allah and become part of our community, taking Sidi as your guide and the Murshids as your teachers, then you need to take a special oath called “The Promise.”
-The video to the right describes what it’s like to take the promise, step-by-step.
+The video below describes what it’s like to take the promise, step-by-step.

 Taking the promise is transformative–in just a few moments you change from the person you’ve been into a new creation.
 It may take a few days for the changes to be noticeable to others, but you will quickly notice some of your old habits, mistakes, misconceptions, and misperceptions are gone.
 Many people feel as if they have a new lease on life or as if they’ve been deeply cleansed.

 If you would like to take the promise and become a member of our community, follow the steps below.
 If you need assistance, please reach out to us and we will respond as quickly as we can (802-427-4724 or firstname.lastname@example.org).